marvinlabs/wpca-products-build-environment/README.md

 values so you will get a nuancier showing you all the colors from your skins while developping.
 This will also compile the JS files and allow sourcemaps when the `{skin-slug}` is `master`.

+#### `grunt gitfetch:{plugin-slug}`

+When you need to fetch updates from a plugin repository.

+> Note that this task can be run as a standalone task without a {plugin-slug} so you can pull all repositories at once.

 #### `grunt gitpull:{plugin-slug}`

-When you need to pull updates from a plugin repository
+When you need to pull updates from a plugin repository.

+> Note that this task can be run as a standalone task without a {plugin-slug} so you can pull all repositories at once.

+#### `grunt gitreset:{plugin-slug}`

+When you need to hard reset a plugin repository to its HEAD commit.

 > Note that this task can be run as a standalone task without a {plugin-slug} so you can pull all repositories at once.